markcyen/markcyen/README.md

 Welcome to my humble Github abode.

 Grateful for you taking the time to visit my profile and projects.
-I am looking for my next role but was formerly a software developer at Bitly since early 2022, focusing on Golang and the backend.
+I am looking for my next role but was formerly a software developer at Bitly and Tensure Consulting, focusing on Golang and the backend.
 Before Bitly, I picked up Ruby on Rails in 2021.
-My hope is to hone these software skills and utilize what I have learn, leveraging prior experiences in finance and military, to make apps that are useful in some way.
+My hope is to hone these software skills and utilize what I have learn, leveraging prior experiences in finance, consulting, and the government, to make apps that are useful in some way.
 I enjoy learning to code and teaching what I have learned to others, as well as grow and encourage others to be challenged as a team and community.

 #### Personal Links:
 <section display="inline-block">